 The buttons on your website should be so evident that it is hard to miss.
 Colors can be vibrant, but make sure the color contrasts and stands out against the page’s background.
 You want to avoid using a color that blends in with the rest of your website.

 For instance, if you have a lot of blue on your site, go with yellow buttons.
 If you have black or white, a red color will stand out.
-It’s always best to ensure you choose a bright color to capture the attention of your visitors.
+It’s always best to ensure you choose a bright color to capture visitor attention.

 2. Use Consistency